thomasgravina/music-klub-share/README.md

 - [X] Spotify (no URL directly available)
 - [X] Grooveshark (no URL directly available)
 - [X] Jango (no URL at all)
+- [ ] Others?

 ## Known problems
 - Work only once per page loaded.
+Just need to find a way to force the work each time the popup is open.
+- How about URL you have in the clipboard?